intel-lab-lkp/linux/Documentation/networking/ipvs-sysctl.rst

 	If set, disable the director function while the server is in backup mode to avoid packet loops for DR/TUN methods.

+conn_lfactor - INTEGER
+	-4 - default
+	Valid range: -8 (larger table) ..
+8 (smaller table)

+	Controls the sizing of the connection hash table based on the load factor (number of connections per table buckets):
+		2^conn_lfactor = nodes / buckets
+	As result, the table grows if load increases and shrinks when load decreases in the range of 2^8 - 2^conn_tab_bits (module parameter).
+	The value is a shift count where negative values select buckets = (connection hash nodes << -value) while positive values select buckets = (connection hash nodes >> value).
+The negative values reduce the collisions and reduce the time for lookups but increase the table size.
+Positive values will tolerate load above 100% when using smaller table is preferred with the cost of more collisions.
+If using NAT connections consider decreasing the value with one because they add two nodes in the hash table.

+	Example:
+	-4: grow if load goes above 6% (buckets = nodes * 16)
+	2: grow if load goes above 400% (buckets = nodes / 4)

 conn_reuse_mode - INTEGER
 	1 - default